binh-vu/hugedict/README.md

     deser_value=artial(str, encoding="utf-8"),  # decode the value from memoryview
-    ser_value=str.encode,  # encode the value to bytes readonly=False,  # open database in read only mode )
+    ser_value=str.encode,  # encode the value to bytes readonly=False,  # open database in read only mode secondary_mode=False,  # open database in secondary mode secondary_path=None,  # when secondary_mode is True, it's a string pointing to a directory for storing data required to operate in secondary mode
+)
 ```